Private, In-Home Tutoring in Vernon Hills, Illinois

-SchoolTutoring Academy’s tutoring programs for Vernon Hills students start with a free academic assessment with an Academic Director.
-Our flagship tutoring programs are available for $199.99/month which include regular one-on-one tutoring, academic mentorship, bi-monthly progress reports, learning profiles, and parental conference calls.
+Get started with SchoolTutoring Academy’s tutoring programs for Vernon Hills, Illinois students.
+Start with a FREE ACADEMIC ASSESSMENT with an Academic Director.
+Our flagship tutoring programs are available starting at $199.99/month (about $25/hour)

 The schools encourage students to develop respectful, responsible, and ethical attitudes and behaviors towards themselves and others as well as an awareness and appreciation of the diverse cultures in their learning community and the world.
 This is increasingly important in our global world and provides students with the social skills necessary for success.
 The school strives to foster an engaging and rigorous environment that promotes educational advancement and allows students to focus on areas of interest to them.